William-Itotia/William-Itotia/README.md

 - 👋 Hi, I’m @William-Itotia
 - 👀 I’m interested in Data Science and Marketing
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - williamitotia@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact:

 <!---
 William-Itotia/William-Itotia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.